djvill/APLS/doc/transcription/transcription-convention.md

 - You should redact any information that could uniquely identify the speaker, such as their name (first, last, or maiden name), family members' names (including distant relatives), their street address (current or childhood), etc.
 	- This information comes up quite rarely in sociolinguistic interviews.
 More likely is _non_-unique identifying information, which does not need to be redacted: the speaker's high school, the street they grew up on (but not the street _and_ number), etc.
 	- If you're unsure about whether something needs to be redacted, contact Dan
+- <a id="redaction-extra"/>In addition, redact any instances of the N-word.
+  - Enter `REDACT` on the speaker tier as usual, and `N-word` on the `Redaction` tier